Security, IAM & Secrets

 Kinde is configured directly on the ALB using authenticate-oidc actions on HTTPS listener rules for both Backstage and Prefect:

-• Listener rules live in infra/modules/core/alb/listener_rules.tf.
+• Listener rules live in infra/platform/infra/modules/core/alb/listener_rules.tf.

 • The Kinde endpoints are derived from var.kinde_domain (for example ronaldhatcher.kinde.com).